 Service-learning at Oklahoma City University gives students opportunities to apply what they are learning in the classroom through service in a community-based setting.
-Since the inception of the service-learning program in the 2002 spring semester, OCU has offered 484 service-learning courses.
+Since the inception of the service-learning program in the 2002 spring semester, OCU has offered 562 service-learning courses.
 Service-learning became a part of the general education requirements for all undergraduates in the fall of 2003.
+Since the beginning of the program, over $1,000,000 in student labor have been donated to some 60 community organizations.

 Computer Science (CSCI)